hantsy/ee8-sandbox/README.md

 * JSR 356 – Java API for WebSocket 1.1
 * JSR 919 – JavaMail 1.6

-Other specifications such as JMS, Batch have no updates in this version.
+The other specifications such as JMS, Batch have no updates in this version.

 Unfortunately, MVC(JSR 371) is vetoed in the final stage, but it is still existed as a community based specification.
 And JCache(JSR 107) which had missed the last train of Java EE 7, and also lost its attractiveness in Java EE 8.